 - a.
-Any person operating a motor vehicle within the AOA shall have satisfactorily completed all training to operate a motor vehicle within the AOA, except for (i) drivers of authorized emergency vehicles or (ii) drivers of vehicles who are escorted by Airport or FBO personnel who are duly qualified to operate a motor vehicle within the AOA. - b.
-Any vehicle operator who encounters a malfunctioning gate at the Airport, including but not limited to gates providing access to the AOA, shall immediately notify the AOC of
+Any person operating a motor vehicle within the AOA shall have satisfactorily completed all training to operate a motor vehicle within the AOA, except for (i) drivers of authorized emergency vehicles or (ii) drivers of vehicles who are escorted by Airport or FBO personnel who are duly qualified to operate a motor vehicle within the AOA.
+Prior to entering the AOA, each person escorting a motor vehicle within the AOA shall brief that vehicle's driver on proper protocols for driving on the AOA and shall assume full responsibility for that driver's compliance with all provisions of the Rules and Regulations applicable to operating a motor vehicle on the AOA.
+Escorted vehicles should be thoroughly briefed on their responsibilities and actions to comply with prior to allowing within the AOA. - b.
+Any vehicle operator who encounters a malfunctioning gate at the Airport, including but not limited to gates providing access to the AOA, shall immediately notify the AOC of such malfunction.

-- such malfunction.
 (At the time of promulgation of these Rules and Regulations, the telephone number for the AOC is (850) 651-7166.) - c.
 All operators of vehicles in the AOA shall ensure that no Foreign Object Debris leaves the vehicle. - d.
 Ground vehicles in the AOA shall yield the right-of-way to, in order, aircraft, pedestrians, emergency vehicles and equipment, and any Airport maintenance or operations vehicles and equipment. - e.
-No vehicle shall operate in close proximity to an aircraft so as to create a hazard or interfere with the safe operation of the aircraft. - f.
+No vehicle shall operate in close proximity to an aircraft so as to create a hazard or interfere with the safe operation of the aircraft.

+f.
 When approaching taxiing aircraft, ground vehicles shall maintain a distance of at least twenty-five (25) feet in front and one hundred (100) feet behind the aircraft, or, if located less than these distances from a taxiing aircraft, shall yield right-of-way immediately.